-Samsung has introduced Ballie a robot that could be rolling round your home in the future, it may even replace the need for a pet.
+Samsung has introduced Ballie – a robot that could be rolling around your home in the future, and may even replace the need for a pet.

-The device was unrolled after Samsung Electronics took centre stage at CES2020 claiming it’s all about future gear from robot companions and AI to new health capabilities that deliver services such as home-based, virtual cardiac rehabilitation solutions to advanced security when using Samsung products, it was a bit of everything.
+The device was unrolled after Samsung took centre stage at CES2020 claiming it’s all about future gear from robot companions and AI to new health capabilities, which deliver services such as home-based virtual cardiac rehabilitation solutions to advanced security when using Samsung products.
+It was a bit of everything.

-A promotional video aired shortly after the demo, revealed a bigger vision for Ballie that could someday make it the butler you always wanted.
+A promotional video aired shortly after the demo, revealing a bigger vision for Ballie, which could someday make it the butler you always wanted.

-It can the blinds in its owner’s home, turn on the TV so that the house’s dog could have something to watch, and summoned a robot like vacuum to help clean the house when out.
+It can close the blinds in its owner’s home, turn on the TV so that the house’s dog could have something to watch, as well as summon a robot-like vacuum to help clean the house when out.

-He said that future Samsung technology will transform how we care for ourselves and our family, how we can customise our homes to meet our individual needs, and how we can build safer, more sustainable intelligent cities.
+“Future Samsung technology will transform how we care for ourselves and our family, how we can customise our homes to meet our individual needs, and how we can build safer, more sustainable intelligent cities.”

-Samsung also revealed advances in intelligent robotics, AI, 5G and edge computing, with a glimpse into the not-so-distant future in which these technologies will come together to offer richer, more adaptive experiences for consumers.
+Samsung then revealed its advances in intelligent robotics, AI, 5G and edge computing, with a glimpse into the not-so-distant future in which these technologies will come together to offer richer, more adaptive experiences for consumers.

-At the core of Samsung’s human-centred vision is personalised care, enhancing the health and well-being of consumers by satisfying their individual needs.
-During his opening remarks, H.S.
-Kim introduced Ballie, a small, rolling robot that understands you, supports you, and reacts to your needs to be actively helpful around the house.
+At the core of Samsung’s human-centred vision is personalised care, enhancing the health and wellbeing of consumers by satisfying their individual needs.

-Seung, elaborated on Ballie, explaining that its On-Device AI capabilities enable it to be a fitness assistant and a mobile interface that seeks solutions for people’s changing needs.
+Elaborating on Ballie, Seung explained that its On-Device AI capabilities enable it to be a fitness assistant and a mobile interface, which seeks solutions for people’s changing needs.
 It does all this while maintaining stringent data protection and privacy standards.

 This is what Facebook has been doing for several years.

-Concluding his 2020 CES keynote address, H.S.
-Kim stressed that the company is focused on using technology to create a better place for all.
-He highlighted three key areas of importance for the company going forward: security and privacy, technology for good, and citizenship.
+Concluding his keynote address, Kim stressed that the company is focused on using technology to create a better place for all.
+He highlighted three key areas of importance for the company going forward – security and privacy, technology for good, and citizenship.

 Kim made clear that as an industry leader, the company’s commitment to data security and personal privacy will not waver, and that the protection of security and privacy will be a top priority as technology advances.